Amorymeltzer/mls/notes.md

 - Popup in-window, with text (kind of like KSP historian or something)
 - Peruse gh for good photo gallery options
 ### Future design
+- Front with brief splash, link to current/ongoing past stats
+- 1 or 2 photos, link photos page
+- Move all stats to /stats, archive to /stats/archive
 - More content! :+1: :100: :+1:
+- News feed?
+Updates?
+Luke hit for cycle 10/21/15
+- Notes on season win-loss record, RF/RA?
+- Team stats (RF/RA), record, etc.
 - More sabermetrics?  wOBA, others?
-- Move all stats to /stats, archive to /stats/archive
-- Front with brief splash, link to current/ongoing past stats
-- 1 or 2 photos, link photos page